The NISQ Complexity of Collision Finding: Technical Overview

-\paragraph{Lower Bound for Preimage search.} With the above framework, we give an alternative lower-bound proof for the search problem against any hybrid algorithm.
+\paragraph{Lower Bound for Preimage search with classical/quantum queries (Model 1).} With the above framework, we give an alternative lower-bound proof for the search problem against hybrid algorithms that use $c$ classical and $q$ quantum queries (when $c = 0$ or $q = 0$ we recover the usual quantum or classical bounds).
 As remarked before, this was first shown by Rosmanis~\cite{Ros22p} with a proof tailored for the search problem.
-Although there are some similarities between that approach and ours, the proof using the hybrid compressed oracle framework follows in a more principled way, is arguably simpler and works in the random oracle model.
+Although there are some similarities between his approach and ours, the proof using the hybrid compressed oracle framework follows in a more principled way, is arguably simpler and works in the random oracle model.

 To prove the lower bound, we again bound the probability $p_t$ of succeeding after $t$ queries.
 To do this, we now keep track of whether there is a zero preimage in the classical history or in the quantum database: let $\ket{\phi}$ be the current joint state of all registers, we define $\pc$ as the projector on the span of the basis state where the classical history $\CH$ contains a zero preimage and $\pqnc$ as the projector on those basis states where there is a zero preimage in the quantum database $\CD$ but none in the history.
 The norms $\|\pc\ket{\phi}\|$ and $\|\pqnc\ket{\phi}\|$ can be considered the classical and quantum progress respectively.